thinkphp/binary-search-tree.js/docs/binary-search-tree.md

 BinarySearchTree Method: add {#BinarySearchTree: add}
 -----------------------------------------------------------

-Inserts the specfied value into the binary search tree
+Appends the data to the appropriate node in the binary search tree.
+If there are no nodes in the binary search tree, then the tree is empty root is NULL so the value becames the root, otherwise search in the binary search tree to find out the appropriate node to insert.

 ### Syntax: tree.add( data );